NUWCDIVNPT/stigman-orchestration/README.md

 ### Nginx

-Client certificate authentication is **required** for access to the Keycloak authorization endpoint.
-Client certificate authentication is **optional** for API endpoints since access to the API is controlled by OAuth2 tokens.

 Nginx requires a PEM file containing certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.

 > The example provides the file `certs/dod/Certificates_PKCS7_v5.9_DoD.pem.pem` for this purpose, which is mounted to the Nginx container at `/etc/nginx/dod-certs.pem`